Carla Fernandes

-Carla Fernandes (born 19 April 2003) is a Polish singer, songwriter and composer, creating in pop, R&B, and latin pop.
+Carla Fernandes (Note: /pl/; /pt-PT/; /es/) (born 19 April 2003) is a Polish singer, songwriter and composer.
 She is known for songs such as "Do gwiazd" (2024), "Chcę tu zostać" (2024), "Więcej" (2024), and "Co, jeśli?"
 (2025).
+Her music incorporates elements of pop, R&B, and Latin pop.

 Early life and education

-Carla Fernandes was born on 19 April 2003, in London, United Kingdom.
+Carla Fernandes was born on 19 April 2003 in London, England.
 Her mother is Polish, and her father, who was also born in London, is Spanish and Portuguese.
-She grew up in Poland, and is multilingual speaking English, Polish, and Spanish.
+She grew up in Poland and speaks English, Polish, and Spanish.

-In 2021, she begun studying dentistry at the Medical University of Warsaw.
+In 2021, she began studying dentistry at the Medical University of Warsaw.
 After the first year, she took a leave of absence to pursue her music career.

 Career

 In 2019, she participated in the TVP2 talent show The Voice Kids, where she reached the final.
 Her debut single "Jungle" premiered in March 2020.
-The same year, she recorded two songs with cooperation with other singers, including "Por qué" with Maikel Delacalle, and "Entera" with Matt Hunter.
-In 2021, she also released an extended play entitled 18.
-In 2022, she recorded single "Mi amor" together with J. J. Abel, which was featured in the soundtrack of the featured film 365 Days: This Day.
+Also in 2020, she released singles in collaboration with other artists, including "Por qué" with Maikel Delacalle, and "Entera" with Matt Hunter.
+In 2021, she released an extended play entitled 18.
+In 2022, she released the single "Mi amor" together with J. J. Abel, which was featured in the soundtrack of the film 365 Days: This Day.

-Fernandes is a member of the producer and songwriter collective Hotel Torino.
-As part of her work there, she wrote music and lyrics to song "Ten jeden moment" by Wersow, as well as "I Just Need a Friend" by Maja Krzyżewska, which at the Junior Eurovision Song Contest 2023.

-In 2024, she released single "Do gwiazd", recorded together with Oskar Cyms, for the soundtrack of the feature film Kleks Academy.
-The sond was awarded with platinum record by the Polish Society of the Phonographic Industry, after selling over 50,000 copies, and also reached the 3rd placed on their AirPlay Official List.
-In 2025, they received the On Air Music Award in the best band or duet category.
-Later that year, Fernandes also received the Amber Nightingale Award at the Sopot International Song Festival.
+In 2024, she released the single "Do gwiazd", recorded together with Oskar Cyms for the soundtrack of the feature film Kleks Academy.
+The song received a platinum certification by the Polish Society of the Phonographic Industry, having sold over 50,000 copies, and also reached the third place of its official airplay chart (Oficjalna Lista Airplay).
+In 2025, they received the On Air Music Award in the categories fro the best band or duet and for the best pop song.
+Later that year, Fernandes also received the Amber Nightingale Award at the Sopot Festival.
 Her other songs listed on said record chart include "Chcę tu zostać" (2024), "Więcej" (2024), and "Co, jeśli?"
 (2025).

+Fernandes is a member of the producer and songwriter collective Hotel Torino, based in Sosnowiec, Poland.

-Private life
+Personal life

-As of 2025, Fernandes lives in Poznań, Poland.
+Fernandes resides in Poznań, Poland.
 In August 2025, she announced her engagement to musician and fellow Hotel Torino member Dominic Buczkowski-Wojtaszek.